jhu-ip/cs220-summer24/material.md

 -->

 You can click on the header for a specific week to expand or collapse the materials for that week.
+Recorded lectures can be found in Canvas in the Panopto tab for our class.

 <button type="button" id="week_1_toggle" class="week_control_button">Week 1 (3-Jun to 7-Jun)</button>
 <div id="week_1" class="collapsible">